Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Experimental Setup

 The first set of experiments was designed to evaluate the effectiveness of our proposed attack in the white-box scenario.
 Here, we assume the attacker has access to the victim classifier and can train directly against it.

 For each victim CNN detector trained on the human face dataset and the object dataset, we trained an individual anti-forensic generator to attack it.
 To evaluate the performance of the anti-forensic generator, we used the generator to attack each GAN-generated image in the \textit{Eval-set}, saving the attacked images to disk as PNG files.
 This is to ensure the pixel values of attacked images reside in the range from 0 to 255.
 Next, we calculated the attack success rate by using the victim CNN detector to classify the attacked images.
-We also calculated the mean PSNR and mean SSIM between the GAN-generated images and the attacked images to evaluate the visual quality of the attacked images.
+To evaluate the visual quality of attacked images, we calculated the mean PSNR between the GAN-generated images and the attacked images.

 The anti-forensic generators presented in this paper were trained from scratch for 32 epochs with a learning rate of $0.0001$.
 Weights were initialized using Xavier initializer~\cite{xavier} and biases were initialized as $0$'s, and were optimized using stochastic gradient descent.
 To balance the image quality and attack success rates, $\alpha$ in equation~\ref{eq:g_loss} was chosen after a grid search range from $1$ to $200$ with an increment of $20$.
-Specifically, $\alpha$ was chosen to be $20$ for attacks on the human face dataset and $100$ for attacks on the object dataset.
-When training our attack on the human face dataset, we randomly cropped $256\times 256$ patches from images of size $1024\times 1024$ .
+As a result, $\alpha$ equals to $20$ for attacks on the human face dataset and $100$ for attacks on the object dataset.

-\subhead{Comparing with Other Generators} We compared the performance of the proposed anti-forensic generator with two other generators used in previous GAN-based attacks.
-Kim et al. used a residual generator adversarially trained to remove median filtering traces~\cite{residualgan}.
-Chen et al. used MISLGAN generator trained to falsify forensic traces of camera models.
-We repeated experiments on both datasets using the residual generator and the MISLGAN generator.